dice-group/IGUANA/docs/configuration/metrics.md

 The `resultSize` is the size of the HTTP response in bytes and is an exception to the aggregation.

+Queries are considered failed if they resulted in a timeout, received a wrong HTTP status code (not 200), or resulted in an unknown exception during execution.

 ### Each Execution Statistic (EachQuery)
 This metric collects statistics for each execution of a query.